choko-org/redux-boot-todomvc/README.md

-# Redux Boot TODO MVC
+# Redux Boot Todo MVC

 This is the classic TODO MVC example using [React](https://facebook.github.io/react), [Redux](http://redux.js.org) and [Webpack]( https://webpack.github.io), and also using [Redux Boot](https://github.com/choko-org/redux-boot) to demonstrate how it can simplify application development even more by adding modularization.